Invincible (comics): Plot

-Mark learns that Eve had an abortion while he was gone, but he doesn't hold it against her.
-Mark fights Dinosaurus again in Las Vegas, which results in Dinosaurus activating bombs that destroy the city, kill thousands presumably kill him as well.
-Mark fights Powerplex again and makes peace with him.
-Nolan and Debbie move to the GDA's moon base and decided to travel to Talescria to visit Oliver.
-Robot and Monster Girl return from the Flaxan Dimension.
-Dinosaurus is revealed to be alive and is captured by the GDA.
-Cecil and Mark travel to the ruins of Las Vegas where Cecil reveals that they are using the glass from the bombs to take advantage of solar energy to provide power to millions of people.
-Mark realizes that Dinosaurus's methods while abhorrent, also have positive results.
-Mark breaks Dinosaurus out of the Pentagon and the two team up to do good for the planet, while Cecil declares Mark and Dinosaurus as enemies of the planet.
-Meanwhile on Talescria, Allen reveals to Nolan that the new strand of the Scourge Virus has the potential to kill all the humans on Earth as well as all the Viltrumites in hiding.
-Nolan disagrees with Allen as he believes that Earth can change the views of the Viltrumites like it did for him.
-The two fight and Oliver intervenes before deciding to assist Allen with his plan.
+Mark learns that Eve had an abortion while he was gone, but does not hold it against her.
+Mark fights Dinosaurus again in Las Vegas, which results in Dinosaurus activating bombs that destroy the city, killing thousands and presumably killing him as well.
+Dinosaurus survives and is captured by the GDA.
+Cecil and Mark travel to the ruins of Las Vegas, where Cecil reveals that they are using the glass created by the bombs to take advantage of solar energy to provide power to millions of people.
+Mark realizes that Dinosaurus's methods, while abhorrent, have positive results.
+When Mark breaks Dinosaurus out of the Pentagon, the two team up to do good for the planet, but Cecil declares them enemies.
+Meanwhile, on Talescria, Allen reveals to Nolan that the new strand of the Scourge Virus has the potential to kill the Viltrumites hiding on Earth, but also the potential to kill every human on Earth.
+Nolan disagrees with Allen, as he believes that Earth can change the views of the Viltrumites as it did for him.
+The two fight, and Oliver intervenes before deciding to assist Allen with his plan.
 Nolan is imprisoned on Talescria while Allen and Oliver travel to Earth.
-Mark meets the two of them in space where the duo reveal the plan.
-Mark doesn't want to risk the lives of the humans and a fight breaks out.
+Mark meets the two of them in space, where the duo reveal their plan.
+Mark refuses to risk the lives of the humans, and a fight breaks out.
 Mark is nearly overpowered by the two of them before Thragg arrives to assist him.
-Thragg and Allen talk and try to peacefully resolve the issue, but the Guardians arrive and see Mark, who is still an enemy of the planet.
-Another fight breaks out and Oliver attempts to unleash the Scourge Virus, but Mark is infected.
+Thragg and Allen talk and try to resolve the issue peacefully, but the Guardians arrive and see Mark, who is still an enemy of the planet.
+Another fight breaks out, and Oliver attempts to unleash the Scourge Virus, but Mark is infected.